canvasxyz/teekit/README.md

 A set of building blocks for end-to-end verifiable TEE applications.

-_Note: Under active development, has not been audited._

 ## Background

-Trusted execution environments make it possible to build private, verifiable web services, but web pages in a browser cannot verify that they're connected to a TEE.
+Trusted execution environments make it possible to build private, verifiable web services, that can compose with each other trustlessly and with properties similar to those of advanced cryptography.

+One significant limitation for end-user TEE applications is that web pages in a browser cannot verify that they're connected to a TEE.
 Browsers don't expose X.509 certificate information that proves a connection terminates inside the secure environment, so proxies like Cloudflare can trivially see and modify traffic to TEEs forwarded through them.
 Anyone hosting a TEE app can use a TLS proxy to extract session data and/or impersonate users.

 To work around this, some TEE application hosts implement their own proxy in front of the TEE, but this reintroduces trust assumptions